rafasoares/dialog-widget-example/README.md

 After a line has been "typed", an animated prompt appear, either an ellipsis if there are more lines or a check mark (UTF-8 character ✔️, which might not work with all fonts) if it's the final one.

-The project also includes a `DialogTrigger` blueprint, with an example of how to setup and use the widget programmatically, and a level with two instances of that blueprint.
+The project also includes a `DialogTrigger` blueprint, with an example of how to setup and use the widget programmatically, and a level with one instance of that blueprint to show the interaction.

 ## How to use